Mood-al/react-tabs-scrollable/README.md

 - Fully support for RTL (actually the reason why I built this component is because RTL)
 - Fully accessible
 - You can control in literally everything inside it
-- Small size 8k , 3.1k gzipped
+- Small size 8k and 3.1k gzipped
-- Great to use in navigation , menus and lists
+- Great to use in navigation , menus and lists or any proper use for tabs
 - Easy to style , you have the css file so you can edit it as you would like
 - And much more ..